Locations:

 Left Posterior Fascicular Block

-Left posterior fascicular block is an obstruction in the transmission of electrical impulses in the left ventricle of your heart.
+Left posterior fascicular block is a blockage in part of your heart’s left ventricle that keeps it from sending electrical signals.
 This leads to an abnormal heartbeat.
-Most often, it’s caused by coronary artery disease or another heart condition.
+Most often, it happens because of coronary artery disease or another heart condition.
 When it occurs with a block in your right ventricle, it can be serious.

 Advertisement